desmos-labs/desmos/docs/architecture/adr-009-avoid-accidental-dtag-override.md

 	return cmd
 }
 ```
-Second, we need to remove the check on DTag inside `ValidateBasic()` method of `MsgSaveProfile` that will result in:
+Second, we need to remove the check on DTag inside `ValidateBasic()` that currently make it impossible to specify an
+empty DTag inside a `MsgSaveProfile`:
 ```go
 func (msg MsgSaveProfile) ValidateBasic() error {
 	_, err := sdk.AccAddressFromBech32(msg.Creator)